polhenarejos/picokeys-docs/docs/picokeyapp/troubleshooting.md

 ## Device not detected

-PicoKeyApp does not detect any connected device.
+PicoKey App does not detect any connected device.

 ### Possible causes